 A closed head injury is

 to the head that does not cause a break in the skull.
-Though the skull is intact, the brain and soft tissue can be damaged by violent movement of the brain in the skull.
-This can lead to bleeding and swelling inside the skull.
+The brain and soft tissue can be damaged by violent movement.
+This can lead to bleeding and swelling inside the head.

-Accidents, such as automobile, work-related, and sports-related accidents
+Accidents, such as motor vehicle, work- and sports-related accidents

 Weakness or numbness in arms or legs